 - 2.1 Systems have to use registered experts pursuant to sections 3 (15), 27 (1) ('auditors') when auditing and confirming volume flow records pursuant to section 17 (2) including auditing of final recipient facilities.
 The system chooses the registered expert as the auditor from the ZSVR's register of auditors (division 1: registered experts) and commissions them. - 2.2 General rules regarding the professional and personal suitability of the auditor can be found in the relevant professional regulations. - 2.3 Given the important role of the registered expert, performance of audit activities by third parties / subcontractors is not permitted.
 Registered experts are permitted to collaborate if this has been provided for in the audit assignment.
 In the event of registered experts collaborating as part of the audit assignment, the audit report and the audit records must document who carried out the respective expert activities.
-Exceptions to this are individual audit conclusions that are part of the volume flow record but do not relate solely to the specific system volume flow record to be audited (e.g. facility certificates, expert opinions within the meaning of 2 and findings documented in writing).
-This is to be documented in the audit report in each individual case.
-Furthermore the following applies: - 2.3.1 Expert opinions and findings documented in writing have to be drawn up by a registered expert.
-Registration at the time of documentation is to be verified by consulting the register of auditors (division 1: registered experts).
-Expert opinions and findings documented in writing may only be used if the auditor has been provided with a written confirmation by the author pertaining to the respective document stating that they followed these audit guidelines in their audit.
-An exception to the aforesaid applies - to facility certificates issued before 1 January 2019 which extend beyond 1 January 2019 up to and including 31 December 2020, and - to the study conducted by VAW Aluminium AG on 'Ecological efficiency of the recycling of the DSD aluminium packaging group through pyrolysis; 2000'. - 2.3.2 As the registered expert, the auditor must assume responsibility for expert opinions and other findings documented in writing by non-registered experts that the auditor may use.
-The VAW Aluminium AG study mentioned under 2.3.1 also constitutes an exception here.
+As an exception, collaboration with a registered expert should not be documented in the audit assignment and the audit protocols if individual audit results form part of the volume flow record but do not relate exclusively to the specific volume flow record to be audited (e.g. 'facility certificates', expert opinions within the meaning of this section 2 and other determinations documented in writing).
+In this instance, the following applies: - 2.3.1 A registered expert whose facility audit and facility certificate should be referable for the volume flow record must comply with 3, C9 and BC10 of these audit guidelines.
+The provisions of A.5 regarding the content of the audit assignment apply to any such registered expert in relation to the facility operator. - 2.3.2 The registration of the relevant expert whose audit results are being referenced in the register of auditors (division 1: registered experts) must be available at the time the documentation is generated.
+The auditor must check this.
+Expert opinions and findings documented in writing from any such registered expert may only be used if the auditor has been provided with a written confirmation by the author pertaining to the respective document stating that they followed these audit guidelines in their audit. - 2.3.3 As the registered expert, the auditor must assume responsibility for expert opinions and other findings documented in writing by non-registered experts that the auditor may use.